-TSI Writing Practice Test
+TSI Essay Practice Test

 For all their diversity, most college students in Texas share the experience of taking the TSI (Texas Success Initiative), a test of essential reading, writing, and math skills.
 Only students with recent military experience or ACT or SAT scores are exempt.
 All state colleges and universities administer the TSI to ensure that new enrollees take classes suited to their skill level.
 Those with low scores on the TSI must enroll in remedial English and mathematics courses to improve their chance of success in college courses.